EESA-NCARB Education Evaluation

 Courses in our BArch and MArch programs can help meet EESA-NCARB Education Evaluation requirements.
 NAAB frequently refers our NAAB-accredited programs to candidates seeking US licensure.
 Candidates must receive pre-approval from NAAB for any proposed courses to ensure compliance with the most up-to-date requirements.

 Our NAAB accredited programs are reviewed on an 8-year cycle.
 BArch accreditation was renewed in 2018 and MArch in 2022.
 In between reviews, we are responsible for compliance with the NAAB criteria that was in effect at the time of the review.
-As a result, BArch is under the 2014 NAAB criteria until about 2025.
+As a result, BArch was under the 2014 NAAB criteria through Spring of 2025.
 Energy modeling (Building Performance) is one recent change in NAAB criteria.
-In preparation for the next review in 2027, we are in the process of updating our curriculum to meet the new criteria.
+In preparation for the next review in 2027, we have updated our curriculum to meet the new criteria.

 From NAAB https://www.naab.org/education-evaluation-services/introduction-to-eesa